Skip to content

 Business continuity

-Thanks to BM Consulting, the transition from my father to me was smooth and orderly.
+Thanks to BMC, the transition from my father to me was smooth and orderly.
 The family protocol has prevented conflicts that we could see coming, and the tax savings exceeded our expectations.

 Carlos Mendoza Managing Director, Grupo Mendoza Textil